 But she’s back now and she’s googling.

-Which means I’m, yet again, floating around the pixel universe, perusing opportunities and sampling the person I could become next, like a sample-tourist at a supermarket.
+This means I’m, yet again, floating around the pixel universe, perusing opportunities and sampling the person I could become next, like a sample tourist at a supermarket.

 But not much has changed, I see.